cdapio/coopr/docs/docs/source/rest/services.rst

 that can be placed on a cluster.
 Examples include a mysql server, a Hadoop namenode, a Lucene indexer, and much more.
 The administrator defines the service entirely, so any software supported by the underlying provisioners can be added to Continuuity Loom.
-By writing a provisioner automator plugin, or by using the included chef and script plugins, an administrator can manage any service they want.
+By writing a provisioner automator plugin, or by using the included chef and shell plugins, an administrator can manage any service they want.

 A service is uniquely identified by its name.
 It also contains a short description and a section for